maksr13/cypress-page-object-circleci/README.md

 #### :gear: Setup

-- To start using this script, please go to ../../../helpers/api/apiCircleCi/ApiCircleCi file and update apiCircleUrl, circleOrgSlug, repo and circleToken to corresponding values
+- To start using this script, please go to ../../../helpers/api/apiCircleCi/ApiCircleCi file and update apiCircleUrl, circleOrgSlug, repo and circleToken to corresponding values.

 You can get these values like that:
 1. Go to project on CircleCI.
 2. Select your branch via filter drop-down.
-3. Click 'Trigger Pipeline' button
+3. Click 'Trigger Pipeline' button.
-4. Open dev tools in your browser and go to 'Network' tab (this step can be different depending on your browser, please google how to check requests in your browser)
+4. Open dev tools in your browser and go to 'Network' tab (this step can be different depending on your browser, please google how to check requests in your browser).
-5. Click 'Trigger Pipeline' button
+5. Click 'Trigger Pipeline' button.
-6. In the list of requests find a request with endpoint "pipeline", you can simply search by this endpoint using search field
+6. In the list of requests find a request with endpoint "pipeline", you can simply search by this endpoint using search field.
-7. Check URL and get apiCircleUrl, circleOrgSlug and repo values from there
+7. Check URL and get apiCircleUrl, circleOrgSlug and repo values from there.
-8. Update corresponding fields with values above in ../../../helpers/api/apiCircleCi/ApiCircleCi , make pull request and merge this
+8. Update corresponding fields with values above in ../../../helpers/api/apiCircleCi/ApiCircleCi , make pull request and merge this.

-- Also it needs to create your personal CircleCi API token, please take a look at following information https://circleci.com/docs/managing-api-tokens
+- Also it needs to create your personal CircleCi API token, please take a look at following information https://circleci.com/docs/managing-api-tokens.
 - After creation personal API token you can update circleToken field in the ../../../helpers/api/apiCircleCi/ApiCircleCi , and push you changes.
-But for security it's better to CIRCLE_TOKEN parameter while triggering pipeline (please see 'Usage' part of the README)
+But for security it's better to CIRCLE_TOKEN parameter while triggering pipeline (please see 'Usage' part of the README).

 #### :heavy_check_mark: Usage